Mbed-TLS/mbedtls/docs/architecture/testing/psa-storage-format-testing.md

 The goal of this document is to define a test strategy for the key store that not only validates that it's possible to load a key that was saved with the version of Mbed TLS under test, but also that it's possible to load a key that was saved with previous versions of Mbed TLS.

-No interoperability is sought.
+Interoperability is not a goal: PSA crypto implementations are not intended to have compatible storage formats.
 Downgrading is not required to work.

 ## General approach